ICSE2020-MemLock/MemLock/README.md

 ## Tool

 MemLock is built on top of the fuzzer AFL.
 Check out [AFL's website](http://lcamtuf.coredump.cx/afl/) for more information details.
 We provide here a snapshot of MemLock.
 For simplicity, we provide shell script for the whole installation.
 And we recommend that you use [docker image](#installation-using-docker) to build MemLock.

 ### Requirements

 - Recommended: Ubuntu 16.04 LTS
+- Git, Build-Essentials, Python3
+- Docker >= 19.03.5
 - clang+LLVM 6.0.1: run ` ./tool/install_llvm.sh`
-- Python3
-- Git

 ### Clone the Repository